Scholarships & Sponsorships

 Esther Tinco Mamani, an agricultural engineering graduate, tells of the class project in which they participated in a survey of rural farming practices, learning that more than 80% use toxic chemicals with resulting significant illness and birth defects.
 They worked with a UN Food and Agriculture Organization project teaching organic methods and helping the urban poor in El Alto establish micro-gardens in their homes.
 Her team took top honors in the class for their work.

 View Esther's video interview, where she talks about pursuing her degree in agronomical engineering - a profession she was told she should avoid because it was a "man's job".

 Valeria Carita Lupa, a social work student, engaged in a practicum working with youth in El Alto.
 She helped develop a curriculum dealing with self-esteem, gender equity, and domestic violence.
-Valeria also volunteers in a literacy program.
+Valeria also volunteered in a literacy program while studying.

 Ruben Ruiz: "With the scholarship I am able to study more and my grades have improved.
 Before, I was working at a fast-food shop, from seven in the evening until two or three in the morning, six days a week.
 Now with the scholarship of $50 each month, I have stopped this work.
 I stay awake better during classes and can study without falling asleep.
 The scholarship has made all the difference for me."